-Pornography, Prostitution includes dealing in obscene matter, transportation of minor for prostitution, transportation for prostitution/sex (adult), sexual exploitation of minors, materials involving sexual exploitation of minors, obscene telephone or broadcasting, and selling or buying children for pornography.
+Pornography/Prostitution includes dealing in obscene matter, transportation of minor for prostitution, transportation for prostitution/sex (adult), sexual exploitation of minors, materials involving sexual exploitation of minors, obscene telephone or broadcasting, and selling or buying children for pornography.
+This primary offense category was discontinued in fiscal year 2010.
+Some of the offenses that were grouped into this primary offense category in prior fiscal years are grouped into the Child Pornography primary offense type.
+All other offenses that were grouped into this primary offense category in prior fiscal years are included in the Other Miscellaneous Offenses primary offense category.